JSContext

 Expand description

-A wrapper for raw JSContext pointers that are strongly associated with the [Runtime] type.
+A wrapper for raw JSContext pointers that are strongly associated with the Runtime type.

 This type is fundamental for safe SpiderMonkey usage.
 Each (SpiderMonkey) function which takes &mut JSContext as argument can trigger GC.
-SpiderMonkey functions require take &JSContext are guaranteed to not trigger GC.
+SpiderMonkey functions that takes &JSContext are guaranteed to not trigger GC.
 We must not hold any unrooted or borrowed data while calling any functions that can trigger GC.
 That can causes panics or UB.
-Such types are derived from NoGC token which can be though of &JSContext, so they are bounded to JSContext.
+For cases where notion of no GC but no actual context is needed, we have &NoGC token.

 use std::marker::PhantomData;